sjanel/coincenter/README.md

 Some exchanges (**Kraken** and **Binance** for instance) allow to actually query their REST API in simulation mode to validate the query and not perform the trade.
 It is possible to do this with `--trade-sim` option.
 For exchanges which do not support this validation mode, `coincenter` will simply directly finish the trade entirely (taking fees into account) ignoring the trade strategy.

+### Deposit information

+You can retrieve one deposit address and tag from your accounts on a given currency provided that the exchange can receive it with `--deposit-info` option.
+It requires a currency code, and an optional list of exchanges (private or public names, see [Handle several accounts per exchange](#handle-several-accounts-per-exchange)).
+If no exchanges are given, program will query all accounts and retrieve the possible ones.

+If for a given exchange account a deposit address is not created yet, `coincenter` will create one automatically.

+Only one deposit address per currency / account is returned.

+**Important note**: only addresses which are validated against the `depositaddresses.json` file will be returned (unless option `validatedepositaddressesinfile` is set to `false` in `static/exchangeconfig.json` file).
+This file allows you to control addresses to which `coincenter` can send funds, even if you have more deposit addresses already configured.

 ### Withdraw coin

 It is possible to withdraw coin with `coincenter` as well, in a synchronized mode (withdraw will check that funds are well received at destination).
 Some exchanges require that external addresses are validated prior to their usage in the API (*Kraken* and *Huobi* for instance).

 To ensure maximum safety, there are two checks performed by `coincenter` prior to all withdraw launches:
- - External address is not taken as an input parameter, but instead dynamically retrieved from the REST API `getDepositAddress` of the destination exchange
+ - External address is not taken as an input parameter, but instead dynamically retrieved from the REST API `getDepositAddress` of the destination exchange (see [Deposit information](#deposit-information))
- - By default (can be configured in `static/exchangeconfig.json`) deposit address is validated in `<DataDir>/secret/depositaddresses.json` which serves as a *portfolio* of trusted addresses
+ - By default (can be configured in `static/exchangeconfig.json` with boolean value `validatedepositaddressesinfile`) deposit address is validated in `<DataDir>/secret/depositaddresses.json` which serves as a *portfolio* of trusted addresses

 Example: Withdraw 10000 XLM (Stellar) from Bithumb to Huobi:
 ```